aleena-jose/bharatsim-tutorial/source/firstprogram.rst

   }

 * The first column (Step) stores the current time step, obtained using the ``context.getCurrentStep`` function
-* The next 3 columns store the number of Susceptible, Infected and Removed people respectively, by fetching the total number of ``Person`` nodes on the graph with the appropriate Infection Status.
+* The next 3 columns store the number of Susceptible, Infected and Removed people respectively, by fetching the total number of ``Person`` nodes on the graph with the appropriate appropriate `infection status <#>`_.

 Now we simply have to register it in the simulation.
 Note that the following code snippet should be located inside ``simulation.defineSimulation`` in the main function: